qhwa/exhtml/README.md

 Exhtml is a library that handles HTML page serving.
 There are some benifts to have a dynamic HTML page host rather than static server:

-1. it's easy to deploy a small number of pages.
+1.it's easy to deploy a small number of pages.
-2. it's safer to make the HTML server pull content from backend storage than push contents to it.
+2.it's safer to make the HTML server pull content from backend storage than push contents to it.
-3. you can add middlewares as you wish, such as performance monitoring, server-side procsessing, etc..
+3.you can add middlewares as you wish, such as performance monitoring, server-side procsessing, etc..

 ## Installation

 If [available in Hex](https://hex.pm/docs/publish), the package can be installed as:

-1. Add `exhtml` to your list of dependencies in `mix.exs`:
+1.Add `exhtml` to your list of dependencies in `mix.exs`:

   ```elixir
   def deps do